-Regarding the limitations of the Harmonygram concept, it is the restriction to three-part music that needs to be mentioned.
+Regarding the limitations of the Harmonygram concept, in practice there is a restriction to three-part music that needs to be mentioned.
 This, however, is not a significant constraint in traditional Georgian music since most of the songs meet that condition.